Actify

 Outdoor Activity Debrief Questions

-Standing circle debrief (15 min): 1.
+Standing circle debrief — 15 min: 1.
 What's one thing that surprised you today?
-2. When did the team work best together out here — and what made that moment click?
+2. When did the team work best out here — and what made that moment click?
 3. What's one thing from today we should bring back to how we work in the office?
 Go around the circle.
 One sentence each.
 No pressure to be profound.

 Post-Event Recap for Leadership

-📊 Outdoor Team Event — [Date] Recap Activity: [Description] Location: [Location] Attendees: [N] / [Team size] ([X]%) Duration: [X] hours Cost: $[Total] ($[Per person]/person) Highlights: - [Key moment or achievement] - [Quote from participant] - [Unexpected outcome] Participant feedback: [X]/5 average rating Would attend again: [X]% yes Recommendation: [Run monthly / Run quarterly / Modify and repeat]
+Outdoor Team Event — [Date] Activity: [Description] Location: [Location] Attendees: [N] / [Team size] ([X]%) Duration: [X] hours Cost: $[Total] ($[Per person]/person) Highlights: - [Key moment or achievement] - [Quote from a participant] - [Unexpected outcome] Feedback: [X]/5 average rating — [X]% would attend again Recommendation: [Run monthly / Run quarterly / Modify and repeat]

 Attach 2-3 candid photos.
 Visuals make leadership 3x more likely to approve the next event.